 ^ Gather feedback from your team about which processes to implement next.

 ^ Spread the word to other teams or departments, and share your success stories with them.

-^ Identify future champions who can take over template editing roles, or who can be granted more responsibility in the platform.
+^ Identify future champions who can take over workflow editing roles, or who can be granted more responsibility in the platform.